hasura/ndc-elasticsearch/docs/architecture.md

 ### Components

-The architecture of the Elasticsearch Connector is composed of three main components:
+The connector has three main components:

 1. **prepareElasticsearchQuery**
 2. **Search**